 - 2.1.
 TRICS software and database updates are issued on a quarterly basis, these usually being in March, July, September, and December.
 New survey data is usually added to the database in each quarter, with new system features also added in quarterly updates as and when they are developed.
 The current series of TRICS versions is Series 7.
-During 2022 there were four scheduled releases, these being 7.9.1 in March, 7.9.2 in June, 7.9.3 in September, and 7.9.4 in December. - 2.2.
+During 2023 there were four scheduled releases, these being 7.10.1 in March, 7.10.2 in June, 7.10.3 in September, and 7.10.4 in December. - 2.2.
 There is no set rule against using an earlier version of the system.
 However, users should always aim to use the most up to date version wherever possible.
 The version in use is indicated by the issue number, which is always present on the Homescreen of the system.
-With quarterly system updates new data is added to the database and, from time to time, some survey sites are removed from the database due to issues with their data, whilst others may be relocated from one land use sub-category to another (due to re-classification), and others may have some of their data corrected.
+With quarterly system updates new data is added to the database and, from time to time, some survey sites are removed from the database due to issues with their data, whilst others may be relocated from one land use sub-category to another (due to re-classification), others may be subject to changes to site reference codes within the same land use sub-category (due to regional planning authority changes), and others may have some of their data corrected.
 All instances of deleted, corrected and relocated survey sites are stated within the list of new sites document for each quarterly system release, and these are available as PDF's in the Library module of TRICS (accessible via the "Library" icon at the top of all system screens).
 Users can often use the current up-to-date version of TRICS to audit data supplied using an earlier version; it is only necessary to use an archived, older version of the system should there have been any changes made to the database that may have affected the selected set of survey sites being audited.

-TRICS System Information TRICS Version 7.9.3 Build 20.56 © 2005/2022 TRICS Consortium Limited Phone: 020 3657 2186/7 Global Region UK & Ireland V
+TRICS System Information TRICS Version 7.10.3 Build 2 © 2005/2024 TRICS Consortiu Phone: 020 3657 2186/7 Global Region UK & Ireland ~